 Products are readily available solutions that will cater to customers' requirements.
-Revenue is recognized at a point in time, that is when goods are delivered to the customers during the period.
+Revenue is recognized overtime, that is when goods are delivered to the customers during the period.

 Other Services are recognized over time, that is, when services are rendered to the customers or over the period to which the customers are entitled to avail of the services.